Best Construction Collaboration & Project Management Software Tools

 Shortcomings:

-- Higher than the average price of the software
+- Higher than average price for the software

 - Few integration capabilities